astewart64/Java-Practice/README.md

 StringExercises.java - Displays a given word vertically, in reverse, swaps adjacent letter pairs and counts the number of words in a sentence.

-IfElsePractice.java - Demonstrates basic usage of If/Else loops in a few different ways, including checking if weeather is right for a bike ride, the largest of three numbers, if a series of user-supplied numbers are the all unique, and calculates the distance between two given points.
+IfElsePractice.java - Demonstrates basic usage of "If/Else" loops in a few different ways, including checking if weeather is right for a bike ride, the largest of three numbers, if a series of user-supplied numbers are the all unique, and calculates the distance between two given points.

 RockPaperScissors.java - Plays a series of games of Rock Paper Scissors with the computer.

+ForLoops.java - Demonstrates usage of "for" loops by creating some simple ASCII art.